 - And sexual harassment.
 Be careful to research your intended farm to ensure all staff have been treated with respect and dignity.

 Backpackers must keep in mind that farm work, by its nature, is very season-dependent and often somewhat unreliable.
 If the weather is bad, you might get some unexpected days off.
 Sometimes the season starts unusually late or finishes unusually early.

 That’s why a lot of workers are forced to work over the 88 days required.
-If the weather is bad your 88 days may stretch out to over 4, 5 or 6 months, which is terrible given you have a 1-year visa.
-If you work part-time must have in mind that you will probably have to multiply your time commitment by two.
+If the weather is bad, your 88 days may stretch out to over 4, 5 or 6 months, which can cause issues as you only have a 1-year visa.
+If you work part-time, must have in mind that you will probably have to multiply your time commitment by two.

-What most would expect to just be three months on farm work, often turns into five to six months of farm work in a nightmare situation.
-Plan for unexpected circumstances – Australia weather can often be unpredictable!
+What most would expect to just be three months of farm work, can often turn into five to six months of farm work in a nightmare situation.
+Plan for unexpected circumstances – Australian weather can often be unpredictable!

-Despite these hiding issues with farm work, many WHV holders have reported positive experiences and have gained new friendships along the way.
+Despite some people experiencing issues with farm work, many WHV holders have reported positive experiences and have gained new friendships along the way.
 It’s also the opportunity to experience something different and quite unique in Oz.

 Here are a few steps to ensure a safe experience: